kasslent/clc-digital-skills/_instructor_notes.md

 **Bring some paper & pens/pencils so students can sketch out a wireframe.
 Graph paper would be ideal but not required.**

+### Module 3
+Lesson 2 includes a class code-along to solidify the process of creating a web site from creating folders to updating CSS.
+Some HTML is provided and a sample project is provided to save time and give direction.
+Some students may feel frustrated with the file management (downloading, moving, renaming, etc) but reassure them and remind them that this is part of the process.

+The lesson notes has step by step instructions for the code-along.
+It's a very basic site, not too fancy but should hopefully help solidify the process for the students.
+You can follow it exactly or just use it as a guide.
+Share your completed copy after the lesson so students can use it as a reference.